UnoYakshi/UnoYakshi.github.io/content/blog/on-email-providers/index.md

 It was odd, even considering it's just 1 euro/month.
 A few questions came to my mind nearly in an instant.

 1. Why would a commercial company refuse an extra ~~buck~~euro?
-2. How will I look in the IT/business community with `<username>@posteo.de` near my commits?
+2. How will I look in the IT/business community with `<username>@posteo.de` near my git commits?
 3. How long will it take till I get my money back?
 Or should I even revoke my account?
 4. Is it a lacking feature, or is it by-design?
 Why?
 WHY the Force not?